AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-hue-picker.md

   <rect x="200" y="10"height="80" width="150" rx="0" fill="rgb(76, 168, 255)" stroke="var(--md-primary-fg-color--dark)" stroke-width="2"/>
 </svg>

 !!!
-Success "Material 3 is NOT using the exact hue from your custom color input, but again some secret color-fu"
+Success "Material 3 is NOT using the exact hue from your custom color input, but again some HCT-fu"
-    The WHY remains unknown, but the difference is not that noticable...
+    The WHY remains unknown (haven't checked the sources at this moment), but the difference is not that noticable...

 <!--- References to pictures... --->

 [mtb-blue-1-png]: ../assets/screenshots/material-theme-builder-blue.png